 Clogged ducts: Clogged ducts can have many different causes, as outlined above.
-If clogged ducts aren’t resolved, they can turn into mastitis.
+If clogged ducts aren’t resolved, they can put you at risk for developing mastitis.

-Nipple breakdown or infection in the nipple: A poor latch or ill-fitting pump parts can cause nipple injury, allowing bacteria in, which can lead to a breast infection or mastitis.
+Nipple breakdown or infection in the nipple: A poor latch, undeveloped breastfeeding technique, or ill-fitting pump parts can cause nipple injury, allowing bacteria in, which can lead to a breast infection or mastitis.

 Anemia: A 2014 study indicated that anemic women may be more susceptible to mastitis since they are more vulnerable to infections.